pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

 Pardus Linux Distiribution intend to use a predictable release schedule.
 Related to this, the new feature policy has also a timeline.
 Periodically reviewed of new features is increase the predictability of the release schedule.

-Defined Features has many advantages:
+Defining Features on Bugzilla has many advantages:

    #.
-The reported features from bugzilla can be followed simply and enable everyone in order give suggestions, comments and feedback.
+The reported features from bugzilla can be followed simply and enable everyone in order to give suggestions, comments and feedback.
    #.
 The volunteers can simply deal with these features.
    #.
 Testers can get some idea from the report status and can build up experience and knowledge about the feature area.
    #.
 It creates an excitement what's being worked on.